efea-umich/cse-593/main-project/project.typ

 // Do the findings collectively summarize individual interpretations in order to present an overall understanding of participant actions, utterances, mistakes, etc.?
 Are these findings supported by individual interpretations or participant quotes to cite as examples where needed?
 // Does this section include notes on when and how the design fails the meet the user requirements?

 The six user tests (SU-01 through SU-06) revealed important insights into how participants interact with our paper prototype.
 Each participant performed tasks that involved selecting and editing suggested responses, navigating to the keyboard, and typing custom messages.
+All user testing notes and individual interpretations are available in Appendix E.3 and labeled by their user codes.

 First, several participants struggled to locate or distinguish the keyboard interface from the suggested replies.
 One user (SU-03) tapped the keyboard icon unsuccessfully and then realized that a swipe gesture was needed instead, indicating confusion about visual cues for switching modes.
 Another user (SU-06) hesitated with the arrow icon, unsure if it would display more suggestions or reveal the keyboard.
 These early navigation hurdles suggest that the prototype does not consistently convey how different screens or gestures should be accessed.
 Participants also expressed uncertainty about returning to earlier screens (SU-02, SU-03), questioning whether “Cancel,” “Back,” or “Edit” would revert to suggestions or discard changes entirely.